MeshTailor: Cutting Seams via Generative Mesh Traversal

 \section{Conclusion and Future Work}

-We have presented \textbf{MeshTailor}, the first mesh-native generative framework for synthesizing edge-aligned UV seams directly on 3D mesh graphs.
+We have presented MeshTailor, the first mesh-native generative framework for synthesizing edge-aligned UV seams directly on 3D mesh graphs.
 By operating intrinsically on mesh topology, our approach eliminates projection artifacts and guarantees edge-aligned, continuous seam boundaries by construction.
-Our key innovations include \textbf{ChainingSeams}, a hierarchical serialization scheme, and a dual-stream encoder with pointer-based graph traversal.
-Together, they enable autoregressive models to learn professional seam placement while ensuring mesh-native, edge-aligned generation.
-Extensive evaluations show that MeshTailor produces significantly more coherent, less fragmented seam layouts compared to optimization-based methods and recent neural baselines, achieving a superior trade-off between geometric distortion and production usability.
+Our key innovations are three: ChainingSeams, a serialization scheme that decomposes the unordered seam graph into ordered vertex walks; a dual-stream encoder that fuses local mesh connectivity with global shape semantics; and a mesh-native pointer layer that constrains autoregressive decoding to mesh edges.
+Extensive evaluations show that MeshTailor produces seam layouts close to artist-authored layouts, with more regular, edge-aligned islands than greedy, optimization-based, and recent neural baselines.

-\paragraph{Limitations and Future Work.} Our framework currently focuses on low-polygon meshes (up to $\sim$2,000 triangles).
-While it can be applied to meshes beyond this range, scaling to substantially higher-resolution inputs typically requires additional hierarchical decomposition strategies (e.g., our optional divide-and-conquer inference).
-Future directions include extending to interactive seam editing with user constraints, integrating distortion-aware objectives into training, and applying mesh-native graph traversal principles to other decomposition tasks such as remeshing and mesh segmentation.
+\paragraph{Limitations and Future Work.} Our framework currently focuses on low-polygon meshes; higher-resolution inputs can be addressed by scaling up the model or, optionally, by applying our divide-and-conquer inference.
+Future directions include interactive seam editing with user constraints, distortion-aware training objectives, and applying mesh-native graph traversal to other decomposition tasks such as remeshing and mesh segmentation.

 {

 }